Kamala Harris 2024 presidential campaign: Endorsements

-From left to right; Taylor Swift, Dick Cheney, Billie Eilish and Arnold Schwarzenegger were among the celebrities and public figures who endorsed Harris for president.
+Celebrities and public figures who endorsed Harris for president.
+From left to right: Taylor Swift, Dick Cheney, Billie Eilish, and Arnold Schwarzenegger.

 The Democratic Party quickly coalesced around Harris following Biden's withdrawal from the presidential race and his endorsement of Harris as his replacement.
 The vast majority of congressional Democrats endorsed Harris, including senior officials such as Senate Democratic Leader Chuck Schumer, House Democratic Leader Hakeem Jeffries, and former Speaker and House Democratic Leader Nancy Pelosi.
 Additionally, all Democratic governors have endorsed Harris.
 On July 21, former President Bill Clinton and former Secretary of State Hillary Clinton endorsed Harris.
 On July 26, former President Barack Obama and former First Lady Michelle Obama endorsed Harris in a joint statement.
 On August 3, Jimmy Carter, the oldest surviving Democratic former president, endorsed Harris.
 Some disaffected Republicans, including staunch critics of former President Donald Trump, such as former Vice President Dick Cheney and his daughter, former House Representative Liz Cheney, and former federal executive officials Alberto Gonzales and Stephanie Grisham have also come forward to endorse Harris.

 On September 10, 2024, American singer-songwriter Taylor Swift endorsed Harris for president in a highly publicized Instagram post, following the first debate between Harris and Trump.
 Swift, explained her support for Harris and running mate Tim Walz, signing off as "Childless Cat Lady," a reference to comments made by Trump's running mate, JD Vance, about women without children.
 Meanwhile, Trump's campaign criticized the endorsement, arguing that it reflected the Democratic Party's alignment with "wealthy elites".
 That same month, Billie Eilish and her brother Finneas O'Connell also endorsed Harris for president.
 On October 3, 2024, Bruce Springsteen formally endorsed Harris for president describing the election as "one of the most consequential elections in our nation’s history" and calling Trump "the most dangerous candidate for president in my lifetime".

 In October 2024, Puerto Rican musicians Bad Bunny, Jennifer Lopez, Luis Fonsi, Ricky Martin, and Don Omar endorsed Harris after comedian Tony Hinchcliffe joked about Puerto Rico being an "island of garbage" during the Trump rally at Madison Square Garden.
 On October 31, 2024, LeBron James endorsed Harris for president.
 On November 2, 2024, Brazilian President Luiz Inácio Lula da Silva announced his preference for Harris declaring that "if Kamala wins the election, it is much safer to strengthen democracy in the US".